 In your projects you can insert the so-called unit drawings, specifying what an individual component consist of.
-It is then possible to attach the unit drawing to a symbol in the project.
-When you right-click on this symbol, you will then get the option to jump to the page where the unit drawing for the symbol is located.
+It is then possible to attach the unit drawing to symbols or lines in the project, so that you by right-clicking on the symbol or line get the option of jumping to the unit drawing.

-THIS CHAPTER DESCRIBES HOW TO INSERT A UNIT DRAWING IN A PROJECT.
+THIS CHAPTER DESCRIBES HOW TO INSERT UNIT DRAWINGS IN PROJECTS, AND HOW TO ATTACH SYMBOLS AND LINES TO THESE.

 When you use extended parts lists in your project, articles from the unit drawings are included in the parts lists.
-Read more about this in "Specifying from where to collect components" on page 598.
+Read more about this in "Specifying from where to collect components" on page 611.

-- See how to create a unit drawing in "Creating Unit Drawings" on page 833.
+- See how to create a unit drawing in "Creating Unit Drawings" on page 846.